nishawright/html-tutorial/html-practice.md

 <img class="imgLeft" style="width:50%; vertical-align:top; border:1px solid #021a40;"
 src="https://upload.wikimedia.org/wikipedia/commons/3/34/Art-portrait-collage_2.jpg" alt="art portrait collage" > </a>

 Clockwise from upper left: a self-portrait by Vincent van Gogh; a female ancestor figure by a Chokwe artist; detail from The Birth of Venus by Sandro Botticelli; and an Okinawan Shisa lion.
-Source: Wikipedia.
+Source: <a href="https://en.wikipedia.org/wiki/Art">Wikipedia</a>
 </p>

 <div class="clearLeft"></div>

 <p>
 <dl>